SamK/scrambleflat/README.md

 Usage
 -----

+The best option to have an idea is to type `scrambleflat --help`.

-This example scrambles the ssh logins and hides the names of your users:
+This example scrambles the last system events and hides the names of your users:

 ```bash
 # 1. create a list of terms to hide